cn0047/stash/ed/javascript/README.md

 Dynamical scope - Runtime scope.

-Create new scope - use function or catch block.
+Create new scope - use IIFE or catch block.

 `eval` is slow because no optimizaton for unknown code.